 - Career shifters with creative mind-sets motivated to find new commercial opportunities in a connected world.

-Hani Salem Sonbol commented, “Shaping up a program like the Executive Master in Internationalization and Trade is an answer to the needs of the dynamic and evolving landscape of Trade and Trade Finance.
+Hani Salem Sonbol commented, “Shaping up a program like the Executive Master in International Trade is an answer to the needs of the dynamic and evolving landscape of Trade and Trade Finance.
 Partnering with prominent institutions like IE and ITC in this Program provides a unique transformational experience that combines academic excellence and practitioners’ leadership with the aim to push the frontier of learning beyond conventional practices and assumptions to new horizons.”

 Prospective students can find information about the application process here.